 Understanding we are part of and serve something greater than ourselves and creating opportunities for positive interactions with those we serve.

-Todd Rowell is the Undersheriff for the Mesa County Sheriff’s Office.
-He is a native of Colorado, raised in a small coal mining town on the Western Slope.
+Sheriff Todd Rowell was sworn into office in August 2021 after serving as the Undersheriff for the Mesa County Sheriff’s Office.
+He is a native of Colorado, raised in a small coal-mining town on the Western Slope.
 After high school, he joined the United States Marine Corps.
-During his four years in the military he received numerous awards including Non-Commissioned Officer of the Year and the Navy Achievement Medal.
+During his four years in the military, Sheriff Rowell received numerous awards, including Non-Commissioned Officer of the Year and the Navy Achievement Medal.